To Your Health! Food Safety for Seniors

 Clean: Wash hands and surfaces often

 Bacteria can be present throughout the kitchen, including on cutting boards, utensils, sponges and counter tops.
-Here's how to Fight BAC!®
+Here's how to check your steps for food safety:

 - Wash your hands with warm water and soap before and after handling food and after using the bathroom, changing diapers and handling pets.